trpc-group/trpc-mcp-go/README.md

 #### Complete Example

-See `examples/headers/` for a complete working example demonstrating both server-side header extraction and client-side header sending.
+See the examples in [`examples/quickstart/`](examples/quickstart/) for basic usage, or check the advanced examples in [`examples/transport-modes/`](examples/transport-modes/) for transport-specific header handling.

 ### 2. How to get server name and version in a tool handler?